tfreitasleal/QxWebDriver-NET/README.md

 # QxWebDriver-NET

-THIS WAS COPIED FROM qxwebdriver-java AND IS A WORK IN PROGRESS
+THIS FILE WAS ADAPTED FROM qxwebdriver-java AND IS A WORK IN PROGRESS.

 WebDriver testing support for qooxdoo desktop and mobile applications.

+QxWebDriver-NET is a port of [qxwebdriver-java](https://github.com/qooxdoo/qxwebdriver-java) to C#.

 The goal of this project is to provide an API that facilitates writing [WebDriver](http://seleniumhq.org/docs/03_webdriver.html)-based interaction tests for [qx.Desktop](http://manual.qooxdoo.org/current/pages/desktop.html) and [qx.Mobile](http://manual.qooxdoo.org/current/pages/mobile.html) applications by abstracting away the implementation details of qooxdoo widgets.
 Here's a quick example: